 Artists: Tamara and Roger Hayden

-During the Dreamtime it created the fresh waterways such as Beeliar (rivers), swamps, lakes and waterholes.
-As the Wargyl slithered over the land, its track shaped the sand dunes, its body scoured out the course of the rivers, and where it stopped for a rest it created bays and lakes.
-The Wargyl rose up from Kings park and formed the Derbal Yerrigan, Swan and Canning rivers.
+The Noongar people believe that the Wargyl dominates the earth and the sky and makes the thunder, lightning and rain.
+During the Dreamtime it created the fresh waterways such as rivers, swamps, lakes and waterholes.
+As the Wargyl slithered over the land, its track shaped the sand dunes, its body scoured out the course of the rivers, and where it stopped for a rest, it created bays and lakes.
+The Wargyl rose up from Kings Park and formed the Derbal Yerrigan, Swan and Canning rivers.
 It also created other waterways and landforms around Perth.

 When our Noongar people visit a river or body of water we always throw a handful of sand into the water.
 We let the Wargyl know of our presence.
 We tell him who we are and where we come from then we are safe and protected.

-The Wargyl even created the Southern Lakes where Emanuel Catholic College is located in the Beeliar wetlands.
-This part of Noongar boodja (land) belonged to the Whudjuk Burdiya (boss) Midgegaroo and his son Yagan and their families, who walked, hunted and preserved these lands and waterways for many years.
+The Wargyl even created the Southern Lakes where Emmanuel Catholic College is located in the Beeliar Wetlands.
+This part of Noongar boodja (land) belonged to the Whudjuk Burdiya (boss), Midgegaroo and his son, Yagan and their families, who walked, hunted and preserved these lands and waterways for many years.

-It shows the Nyungar people (‘u’ shapes) living and hunting along the rivers and lakes, the lightning and thunder (dots and lines), and the hills and gullies (lines).
-The round teal circles are other sacred sights created around the wider Perth region.
+The ‘U’ shapes in the artwork shows the Nyungar people living and hunting along the rivers and lakes.
+The lightning and thunder are represented by the dots and lines, and the other lines are the hills and gullies.
+The round teal circles are other sacred sights.

-The rain the Wargyl brings is represented by the other smaller dots and on the bottom of the jumper you can see the Wargyl himself laying silently beneath the river watching and protecting our land, water and people.
+The rain the Wargyl brings is represented by the other smaller dots.
+You can see the Wargyl himself laying silently beneath the river watching and protecting our land, water and people.